 McCabe is a psychologist by background, and is an expert in clinical communication and a range of qualitative

 research methods, especially conversation analysis.
-She provides expertise in the analysis of qualitative data, in
+She provides expertise on the analysis of qualitative data, in

-particular process evaluation in the trial, and management of study sites.
+particular the process evaluation of the trial, and the management of study sites.